Jirka-Mayer/resq-doc-marker/docs/backend-deployment.md

 .venv/bin/pip3 install -r requirements.txt
 ```

+The configuration is customized by a `.env` file inside the working directory `/home/mayer/backend-server/backend`.
+To reload this file the service must be restarted.

 The server is launched via the `service.sh` script, make sure it is executable and try running it to test everything starts up.
 The service runs on port `8000`; make sure the port is not occupied while testing.

 ```bash